cosmos/sdk-tutorials/academy/4-my-own-chain/stored-game.md

 }
 ```

-You can find query objects as part of the boilerplate objects created by Starport. `NextGame` might look out of place, but Starport creates the objects according to a model.
-This does not prevent you from making changes later if you decide these queries are not needed:
+You can find query objects as part of the boilerplate objects created by Starport.
+Starport creates the objects according to a model, but this does not prevent you from making changes later if you decide these queries are not needed:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/9c9b90e/proto/checkers/query.proto#L51-L55]
 message QueryGetNextGameRequest {}